 Government

-There are several career paths that utilize ERP software as a part of their role.
-Here’s a look at four of them.
+Several career paths utilize ERP software as part of their role.
+Learn more about four of them.

-Data architect: A data architect is often in charge of implementing data and information architecture in an ERP.
+Data architect: A data architect often takes charge of implementing data and information architecture in an ERP.
 These individuals are adept at systems engineering and architecture and applying these to data strategy operations.
 A cloud architect is similar but uses cloud-based ERP systems.

 Business analyst: A business analyst is responsible for solving internal problems, so they will implement strategies to improve business operations, including the use of ERP systems and tools.
-If a company is already using ERP, an ERP operations analyst may be hired to advise staff on developing new workflows to optimize operational capacity.
+If a company is already using ERP, it may hire an ERP operations analyst to advise staff on developing new workflows to optimize operational capacity.

 The highly-rated Information Systems Specialization from the University of Minnesota offers the opportunity to learn the frameworks needed to implement and integrate ERP into business strategy.
-You’ll be able to evaluate whether ERP is needed and how to develop the appropriate IT infrastructure that will allow the ERP (and business) to thrive.
+You’ll be able to evaluate the need for ERP and how to develop the appropriate IT infrastructure that will allow the ERP (and business) to thrive.

 Editorial Team